Skip to main content

 Mitochondria (the energy-producing parts of cells) play a central role in chronic fatigue and burnout.
 Chronic stress damages mitochondria and lowers ATP production.
 Patients often feel like their "cellular battery" is running at 50%.
 Zone 2 cardio, creatine, CoQ10, and protein support mitochondrial recovery.

 Light exposure strongly affects burnout recovery through circadian rhythm.
 Bright morning light (10 minutes outside within an hour of waking) anchors cortisol release and improves nighttime melatonin.
-Dim evening light, especially blocking blue light from screens after 9 PM, supports natural cortisol decline.
+Dim evening light, particularly blocking blue light from screens after 9 PM, supports natural cortisol decline.
 This costs nothing and produces real changes in HPA axis function.

 Wearable data can make burnout worse if you become anxious about the numbers.
 Some patients develop "orthosomnia," a fixation on sleep scores that worsens sleep.
 We use wearables as trend tools, not as report cards.
 If the data is making you more anxious, we cycle off it for a few weeks.